Cray-HPE/docs-csm/upgrade/Stage_4.md

    +---------+---------------+----------------+
    ```

 1. If the upgrade has completed successfully, a report will automatically be printed and the output will state successful completion.
-If the upgrade is unsuccessful, the output will state the problem.
+If the upgrade is unsuccessful, the output will state the error.

    Expected output: